joyboseroy/indus_decipher/README.md

 are irrelevant to everything in this corpus.

 Run it yourself with `python3 experiments/stratified_dependency_test.py`.

+## Contextual sign embeddings: two independent methods agree

+Stage 2's last item: does distributional similarity corroborate the substitution-graph communities, or are minimal pairs finding something those communities alone can't be checked against?

+`analysis/sign_embeddings.py` builds PPMI (positive pointwise mutual information) plus truncated SVD embeddings per sign, the classic distributional-semantics technique (essentially LSA applied to signs).
+Chosen over reading out `models/transformer_mlm.py`'s own embedding table deliberately: PPMI+SVD has no training dynamics to second-guess and is fully deterministic given the corpus and a context window, so there's no risk of mistaking a toy-scale model's optimization noise for real distributional structure.

+The two methods ask genuinely different questions.
+Minimal pairs (the substitution graph) ask: do these two signs substitute for each other in an otherwise-identical local context?
+Embeddings ask: do these two signs tend to co-occur with similar OTHER signs, in general, across the whole corpus? `experiments/sign_embeddings_analysis.py` tests whether they
+agree: for each of the ten largest motif-corroborated substitution-graph communities, compare the mean pairwise cosine similarity among the community's own members against a random-pair baseline of the same size.

+Result: **all 10 tested communities show higher internal similarity than the random baseline**, several by a wide margin (community 7: 0.80 internal similarity vs. 0.20 baseline).
+Two structurally independent methods, one local and strict, one global and loose, agree on which signs cluster together.
+That is real convergent evidence these are genuine functional classes rather than an artifact specific to how the minimal-pair miner happens to work.

+What this does NOT establish: what these classes mean.
+A sign class found this way could be a morphological paradigm, a semantic category, an administrative code family, or something else entirely; distributional and substitutional agreement says the classes are real and stable, not what function they serve.
+That is future work, not something claimed here.

+Run it yourself with `python3 experiments/sign_embeddings_analysis.py`.

 ## Known limitations and other honesty notes